gudfhr95/micro-ecommerce/README.md

 </div>

----

 <p align="center">
-    Demo ecommerce application using MSA and various tech stacks
+    Demo ecommerce application using various tech stacks
 </p>

 ## 🧐 About <a name = "about"></a>

-This project is a demo ecommerce application using MSA and various tech stacks.
+This project is a demo ecommerce application using MSA(Microservice Architecture) and various tech stacks.

-The main purpose of this project is to experiment with various tech stacks, system architecture, software architecture, design patterns and to learn best practices of using them.
+The main purpose of this project is to experiment with various tech stacks, system / software architecture, design patterns and to learn the best practice of using them.

-Tech stacks, system architecture, software architecture chosen for this project are popular or used widely in the industry.
+Tech stacks, system / software architecture chosen for this project are popular or used widely in the industry.

 ## ⛏️ Built Using <a name = "built_using"></a>